Many Filipinos dream about having their own home. However, buying a house or property in the Philippines can be expensive.

-- Must be between 21 to 65 years old upon loan maturity
+- Between 21 to 65 years old upon loan maturity

-- If an OFW, special power of attorney must be provided as well as contract or certificate of employment (COE) approved by the Philippine Overseas Employment Administration (POEA)
+- If an OFW: With special power of attorney and a contract or certificate of employment (COE) approved by the Philippine Overseas Employment Administration (POEA)

-- If you are a foreigner, you must meet VISA requirements and submit your Alien Certificate of Registration.
+- If a foreigner: Must meet VISA requirements and submit Alien Certificate of Registration

 How Will My Eligibility Be Evaluated?

-When you apply for a housing loan in the Philippines, your lender will evaluate your application and ability to pay off the amount you wish to borrow based on the following:
+When you apply for a loan for a house in the Philippines, your lender will evaluate your application and ability to pay off the amount you wish to borrow based on the following factors:

 How much you earn plays a huge part in getting a home loan.
 Banks are more inclined to look into your credit standing and income stability before granting your loan request.
 Pag-IBIG, on the other hand, considers your contribution and net disposable income.

 In general, you must be employed for at least two years when applying for a housing loan.
-If you are self-employed or own a business, you may still get a housing loan approval.
+You may still get approved for a housing loan if you are self-employed or own a business.
 You might have to submit additional information about your taxes, profits, income, business permits, and other relevant documents.

 Your credit history also greatly affects your housing loan eligibility.
-This serves a record of responsible repayment of debts.
-Your credit history is created through collating data from various sources like government agencies, banks, collection agencies, and credit cards.
+This serves as a record of responsible repayment of debts.
+Your credit history is created by collating data from various sources like government agencies, banks, collection agencies, and credit cards.

-If you don’t have any credit history yet, you can build yours by getting a credit card from the same bank you intend to borrow from.
-Then, you can use the card regularly and pay your bills on time.
-As you build a good credit history, you’ll get to prove that you have a stable source of income, know how to be responsible with your bills, and can pay dues on time.
+If you don’t have a credit history yet, you can build yours by getting a credit card from the bank you intend to borrow from.
+Use the card regularly and pay your bills on time.
+Build a good credit history by proving that you have a stable source of income, know how to be responsible with your bills, and can pay dues on time.

-In general, you have to provide the following documents and information when applying for a housing loan:
+In general, you have to provide the following bank financing requirements for a housing loan:

 - Proof of income